 Gone are the days of limiting ourselves to grapefruits, celery juice and rice cakes in a never-ending quest for weight loss and wellness.
 The most popular new diet trends for 2022 that are attracting attention represent very diverse approaches.

 Each of the latest diet trends seemingly has little in common, yet there are takeaways from each that food manufacturers should consider when formulating their products.
-Here, we’ll compare these recent diet trends and provide insights into how food manufacturers can cater to each.
+Here, we’ll compare these diet trends and provide insights into how food manufacturers can cater to each.

-1. Keto Diet
+1. Immune-Boosting Diet

 At its root, keto (or ketogenic) involves eating “low-carb, high-fat” foods.
 Butter is in, but don’t expect to be slathering it on a bagel.
 The keto diet drastically reduces carbohydrates and replaces them with fat and protein.
 Where dietary guidelines recommend between 200 and 300 grams of carbs per day, someone on keto may consume as little as 20–30 grams daily.

 In addition to high levels of fat, many on the keto diet also consume more protein, especially if they pair their diet with exercise.
 While those on keto can simply eat meat to get enough protein, many opt for the growing number of convenient keto products that have come on the market.
 A go-to ingredient in many of these products is whey protein, noted for its ability to support muscle growth and its superior health and nutrition benefits.